Factors Affecting the 1970 Quarter Value

 In this article, we discussed the main factors that affected the 1970 quarter value, including the condition of the coins, rarity, error coins, and varieties.

-As you saw, the 1970 Washington Quarter is scarcer in uncirculated conditions and becomes even more expensive as the grade increases.
-When comparing issues from Philadelphia and Denver mints, coins from the Denver facility are more common, so easier to find in Superb Gem grades, though still quite rare.
+As you saw, the 1970 Washington Quarter is scarcer in uncirculated examples and reaches premium prices as the grade increases.
+When comparing issues from Philadelphia and Denver mints, coins from the Denver facility are more common, making them easier to find in Superb Gem grades, although they are still quite rare.

-Proof coins from the San Francisco Mint tend to fetch higher prices when in Deep Cameo tones since this condition highlights the design details of the coin, consequently making them more eye-appealing.
+Proof coins from the San Francisco Mint tend to fetch higher prices when in Deep Cameo tones, as this condition highlights the design details of the coin, making them more eye-appealing.

 FAQs